Rechunk/AlphaCSS/README.md

 # AlphaCSS
 A small tool to refactor your css files.
 Currently, it reformats your code and orders your properties alphabetically.

+Warning: not meant for development use, as through changing the order of the properties the visuals could be affected

 To be added:

  - Dynamic file options (IO)